duckyngo/duckyngo.github.io/content/posts/2023-10-book-takeaways-monolith-to-microservice/index.md

 ---

-### Book Takeaway Post: *Monolith to Microservices* by Sam Newman

 Recently, while reading Monolith to Microservices by Sam Newman, I found myself drawn to its practical insights on transforming monolithic systems into scalable, independent microservices.
 The book offers a treasure trove of strategies and principles that not only address technical challenges but also highlight the importance of aligning architecture with real business needs

-I highly recommend watching [Sam Newman’s talk on this topic](https://www.youtube.com/watch?v=GBTdnfD6s5Q&ab_channel=GOTOConferences), which complements the book beautifully."**
+I highly recommend watching [Sam Newman’s talk on this topic](https://www.youtube.com/watch?v=GBTdnfD6s5Q&ab_channel=GOTOConferences), which complements the book beautifully.

 ---

 In *Monolith to Microservices*, Sam Newman masterfully guides readers through the process of transitioning from monolithic systems to microservice architectures.
 This transition is not a simple goal but a thoughtful journey that requires addressing real-world constraints and business needs.